Deep Learning-Based Modeling of 5G Core Control Plane for 5G Network Digital Twin: Conclusion

 \section{Conclusion}

 In this paper, we propose two novel data-driven architectures for modeling the behavior of the 5G control plane.
 Specifically, we implement two deep learning models, 5GC-Seq2Seq and 5GC-former, based on the Vanilla Seq2Seq model and Transformer decoder respectively.
-We also design a solution that allows the signaling messages to be interconverted with vectors and construct datasets on signaling data from various procedures generated by the Spirent C50 network tester.
-Our results show that 5GC-Seq2Seq achieves over 99.98\% F1-score with a relatively simple structure, while 5GC-former attains higher than 99.998\% F1-score by building a more complex and highly parallel model.
+We also design a solution that allows the signaling messages to be interconverted with length-limited vectors and construct datasets on signaling messages from various procedures generated by the Spirent C50 network tester.
+Our results show that in the single UE scenario, 5GC-Seq2Seq achieves an F1-score of 99.997\% with a simple structure, but exhibits poor performance in handling concurrency.
+In contrast, 5GC-former attains an F1-score exceeding 99.999\% and maintains a relatively high F1-score even during multi-UE concurrency by constructing a more intricate and highly parallel model.

-In future studies, we will explore a faster and more accurate prediction method under modified DL models with improved structure and novel cells.
-In addition, to deal with the labeling requirement in the current scheme for specific IEs related to priori knowledges that cannot be processed by neural networks, such as authentication or ID allocation, we should consider efficient solutions for linking DL models to databases of the 5G core.
+In future studies, we will explore a swifter and more precise predictive approach by employing enhanced structure and innovative cells within adapted DL models.
+In addition, to deal with the labeling requirement in the current scheme for specific IEs associated with prior knowledge beyond neural network capabilities, such as authentication or ID allocation, we should consider efficient solutions to establish connections between DL models and databases within the 5G core.
 Transfer learning for different physical networks, which can significantly reduce the training time on new networks, should be analyzed as well.